rilwanfit/api-platform-guide/docs/Serialization.md

 ### Using Serialization Groups per Operation

-it is also possible to defife normalizationContext/denormalizationContext per operations itemOperation/CollectionOperation level
+it is also possible to define normalizationContext/denormalizationContext per operations itemOperation/CollectionOperation level

 - Operation level configuration will be overriding the general settings